CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-2.md

 1. Once the booking is Successful, you will see a message like **Successfully created the booking**.

    ![](../media/h69.png)

+1. Copy and paste the the Visitor name.

 1. On the **Bookings** page, select **List Bookings**.